stickycode/bootstrap-example/README.md

   > No command was specified
   >
   > Usage: java -jar /home/michael/working/bootstrap-example/bootstrap-applications/target/sticky-boostrap-applications-0.1-SNAPSHOT-bootstrap.jar Command arg1 arg2 arg3
+  >
   > Booted - Example class which prints a boot sequence based on arguments
   > HelloWorld - N/A

 ## Specifying the Booted command

+  This one just prints out the string you pass in one letter at a time or counts up to the number given with a pause between

     java -jar bootstrap-applications/target/sticky-boostrap-applications-0.1-SNAPSHOT-bootstrap.jar Booted